Nancy Floyd

 Free time: travel, read, hike, go to the theater and eat really great food.

-How do you give back (volunteer, non-profits?): I love the arts and will do anything for our local arts organizations, specifically TPAC, Nashville Symphony and the Belcourt.
-I’m chairing the TPAC Gala and serving on the Chairman’s Committee of the Nashville Symphony’s Symphony Ball in 2022.
+How do you give back (volunteer, non-profits?): I’ve been lucky throughout my career to work with and get to know so many of Nashville’s wonderful non-profit organizations.
+I currently serve on the Board of Directors for the Nashville Humane Association and have served as a co-chair of Tennessee Performing Arts Center’s TPAC Gala (2022) and of PENCIL’s A Little Night of Music (2023).
 Most of my volunteer work is done through Hands On Nashville, which is such an incredible local gem for anyone wanting to serve the community in just about any capacity.
 My husband and I are also committed to causes that promote the fair and equitable treatment of underserved populations in our community.
 We currently partner with the Tennessee Innocence Project, Legal Aid Society of Middle Tennessee and The Cumberlands, and Gideon’s Army.

 Did you know: I was in a commercial for Highlights Magazine when I was 10 years old.
 I played the challenging role of Girl Reading Magazine Under Tree.